Slamy/Yaumataca/doc/adding_gamepads.md

 Keep in mind that some gamepads don't implement the D-Pad as 4 buttons but instead as a Coolie-Hat with one value for each direction.
 `hid_impact.cpp` is one example for such a case.

+There are also gamepads around which are implementing the D-Pad as virtual analog axes.
+The DragonRise Controller `(0079:0011)` is one of those examples.

 You now need to fill out
 ```c++